Studio Why Not

 Weng Pixin.
-Pixin is an art-maker and registered art therapist born and raised in Singapore.
+Pixin is an art-maker, art facilitator and art therapist born and raised in Singapore.
 Upon graduating with a first class honours in Painting, Fine Arts from the LASALLE College of the Arts in 2004, Pixin spend the next decade immersed in her personal craft practices, ran Doinky Doodles!, a studio which curated artworks handmade by local crafters and art-makers, as well as create short-form comics that were published in international comics and illustration magazines.
 She works in a wide range of medium: from painting, drawing, making comics to sewing and constructing using recycled and/or found objects.
 Pixin’s facilitation of art workshops for children and adults in Singapore and overseas led to her interest in utilizing art-making processes as means of healing and growth, which led to her attainment of a Masters in Art Therapy from LASALLE College of the Arts in 2016.
 In her art workshops with children, Pixin places a focus on play, as she sees the vital role of how play in art encourages young minds to embark on different experimentations, trials & errors in their creative pursuits.

 May Lim.
 May graduated with Master of Arts in Art Therapy from LASALLE College of the Arts in 2016.
 She has experience in developing and conducting sessions for children, youths, and individuals with special needs locally and internationally since 2010.
 Combining arts and games, May encourages children to engage in spontaneous art exploration and creative expression.
 Her personal creative practice includes working with abstract arts, paints, tactile art materials, and recycled materials.
 Through the creative process, May develops her understanding towards the importance of expressive quality of art media in engaging people at different levels.
 She also believes that art making aids self-regulation, both emotionally and behaviourally.